thuannguyen88/portfolio-site/README.md

 This was a solo project.

 ### Problem
-Primarily showcasing body of work as a software developer so that hiring managers can see what I've done thus far.
+As a software developer with no commercial experience, I wanted a way to show potential hiring managers and recruiters what I've done and currently doing so they can see where I'm at and if I could be a good fit for the role they're hiring for.

-Secondarily I wanted more experience working and implementing React fundamentals.
+After learning Javascript, I moved on to React and I wanted more experience working and implementing React fundamentals.

-Lastly I wanted to practise an alternative to plain CSS and so picked SCSS over bootstrap.
+With the majority of learning happening on functionality side, I wanted to practise an alternative to plain CSS and so picked SCSS over bootstrap to learn while building this portfolio.

 ### Who Is This For
 Tech hiring managers and recruiters.
+For new software developers who lack commercial experience and want to showcase body of work as a software developer so that hiring managers can get insight into what they've done and where they're at.

 ### Planning
 Spoke with people who have been involved in the hiring process and enquired what they're looking for in terms of portfolios.
 From there I looked at existing personal portfolios from the industry and outside of the industry to see what I liked and added them to a design collage on Figma.
 Using the design collage I drafted a low fidelity wireframe to get a quick structure of sections and layout, then moved on to creating high fidelity designs on Figma and using Coolors to craft a custom color palette.